How to Mix Colours When Painting in Acrylics

 Tertiary Colours

-When you mix a secondary colour with one of the primary colours it already contains you create a tertiary colour.
-These sit in between the secondary and primary colours on the colour wheel.
+When you mix a secondary colour with one of the primary colours it already contains, you create a tertiary colour.
+These sit between the secondary and primary colours on the colour wheel.
 Examples of tertiary colours are:

 • turquoise (blue and green) or [blue + (blue+yellow)]